aka Blood Beast From Outer Space; The Night Caller From Outer Space

 John Saxon (Dr Jack Costain), Maurice Denham (Dr Morley), Patricia Haines (Ann Barlow), Alfred Burke (Detective-Superintendent Hartley), John Carson (Major), Aubrey Morris (Thorburn), Warren Mitchell (Reg Lilburn), Marianne Stone (Madge Lilburn), Barbara French (Joyce Malone)

-At the Falsey Park radio astronomy facility, scientist Dr Morley and his American associate Jack Costain detect an object moving towards Earth.
+At the Falsey Park radio astronomy facility, scientist Dr Morley and his American associate Jack Costain detect an object heading towards Earth.
 They head to the area where it has landed and persuade the military to let them help.
-Finding a small sphere, they take it back and place it in a room at the laboratory.
-Working at night, secretary Ann Barlow believes she saw something moving, while there are reports of a creature on the base.
+Finding a small sphere, they take it back to the laboratory.
+While working at night, secretary Ann Barlow believes she sees something moving, while there are reports of a creature on the base.
 Morley is then killed while trying to communicate with the creature after which it makes an escape.
 A few weeks later, Costain is in London trying to track the creature, which they believe comes from Ganymede.
 More than twenty girls have been reported missing.
 Costain and police search for a common cause link, finding that all the girls have answered a modelling ad placed in ‘Bikini World’ magazine.
 From this, they realise that the alien known as Medra is luring women via the ads and then abducting them to repopulate its own world.

 Unfortunately, there is the second half of the film where you cannot help but collapse into laughter at the basic concept the film hoists on us.
 At heart, what we have is no more than a cheesy US film about aliens coming to Earth to steal our women as per something like Mars Needs Women (1966).
-Certainly, you have to commend John Gilling as he tackles the exercise with a straight face approach that defies you to regard the film with anything other than complete seriousness.
-However, as a serious alien invasion scheme, the plot dissolves into ridiculousness – one whereby the alien comes to Earth and recruits women by placing ads for models in nudie magazines and then turns up at the model’s homes to deliver a 3D photo from which (its’ m.o. is not exactly clear) it then appears to emerge from to teleport them back to Ganymede.
+Certainly, you have to commend John Gilling as he tackles the exercise with a straightfaced approach that defies you to regard the film with anything other than complete seriousness.
+However, as a serious alien invasion scheme, the plot dissolves into absurdity – one whereby the alien comes to Earth and recruits women by placing ads for models in nudie magazines and then turns up at the model’s homes to deliver a 3D photo from which (its’ m.o. is not exactly clear) it seems to emerge to teleport them back to Ganymede.

 John Gilling’s other genre films include:- Mother Riley Meets the Vampire/My Son, The Vampire/Vampire Over London (1952), The Gamma People (1956), The Flesh and the Fiends/Mania (1960), The Shadow of the Cat (1961), Panic (1963), The Plague of the Zombies (1966), The Reptile (1966), The Mummy’s Shroud (1967) and The Devil’s Cross (1975).
 Gilling also wrote the scripts for House of Darkness (1947), The Gorgon (1964) and Trog (1970).